|

 yItamQo': you(imp:sg/pl) don't!/ exchange, substitute (v) (no.object)/him/her/it

-You shall not take the name of Yahweh your God
+You shall not take the name of Yahweh your God in vain.

 nepmo' joH'a' pong yIlo'Qo'